NVIDIA/modulus/docs/tutorials/profiling.rst

     - If your model has a lot of small operations, `torch.compile` can be a good option to see if it can be fused.
-Alternatively, you can try to capture the kernels into a single kernal replay launch with cuda graphs - Modulus provides easy to use tools to do this with StaticCapture  #TODO - add link.
+Alternatively, you can try to capture the kernels into a single kernal replay launch with cuda graphs - Modulus provides easy to use tools to do this with `StaticCapture <https://docs.nvidia.com/deeplearning/modulus/modulus-core-v030/api/modulus.utils.html>`_.

-    - If your model is dominated by just a few large, long running kernels, you can explore optimizations with custom fusion or kernel implemenatations.
-Try `triton` and `warp`
-      #TODO - add links. to explore python-level kernel languages, which can provide
-      significant performance improvements when deployed appropriately.
+    - If your model is dominated by just a few large, long running kernels, you can explore optimizations with custom fusion or kernel implementations.
+Try `triton <https://openai.com/index/triton/>`_ and `NVIDIA Warp <https://github.com/NVIDIA/warp>`_ to explore python-level kernel languages, which can provide significant performance improvements when deployed appropriately.

 That's the end of the Modulus tutorial on profiling.
 We hope this has been useful!
 If there